Standards FAQs

 Simply put, Standards work.
 Standards are created to find the best possible method of performing a specified task.
 The methods are presented by industry experts, debated, agreed upon through consensus, and finally reviewed extensively by industry peers to ensure they are fair and work as intended.

 Standards ensure the method of cleaning, restoration or inspection being performed is in fact the best and most effective way.
-They reduce redundancy, errors, time spent on a job and costs.
+Standards reduce redundancy, errors, time spent on a job and costs.

 How can I use the IICRC Standards to grow my business?